Little Fish (2005 film)

 Little Fish is a 2005 Australian crime drama film directed by Rowan Woods and written by Jacquelin Perske.
 Starring Cate Blanchett, Hugo Weaving, and Sam Neill, the film is about a heroin addict who is desperately trying to escape her past to achieve her goals.
-It was developed and produced by Vincent Sheehan and Liz Watts of Porchlight Films, with Cate Blanchett and her husband Andrew Upton's production company Dirty Films receiving an Associate Producer credit.

-Little Fish was released on 8 September 2005 in Australia.
-It received positive reviews from critics.
+It was developed and produced by Vincent Sheehan and Liz Watts of Porchlight Films.
+Little Fish was released on 8 September 2005 in Australia, earning positive reviews from critics.
+It was nominated for 13 AACTA Awards, winning in five categories.

 Plot

 Little Fish is about Tracy Heart, a former heroin addict who is desperately trying to escape her past and achieve her goals and dreams.
 Tracy lives with her mother and brother Ray in the suburb of Cabramatta, Sydney, where heroin is readily available.

 She is in need of money to become a partner in the video store that she works in, but her loan applications are repeatedly rejected by finance providers, as a result of her past criminal record, poor repayments of credit card debt, history of drug use and lack of collateral.
 Tracy lies to both her mother and her boss at the video store, pretending she has received the loan.
 The casual ways people lie to each other for convenience is one of the recurring themes of the movie.

 Tracy is trying to help her drug addicted stepfather and former National Rugby League star Lionel Dawson to kick his heroin addiction.

 After a four-year absence in Vancouver, her former boyfriend Jonny Nguyen, also a former heroin addict, has come back into her life.
 Jonny, who now dresses in business suits, claims to have employment as a stockbroker at a large firm and suggests he may be able to obtain the money Tracy desires through share trading.
 The romance between Tracy and Jonny is rekindled.

 Upon visiting Jonny's alleged workplace, Tracy discovers Jonny has lied to her and is not in fact employed as a stockbroker.
 Jonny has become involved in a drug deal with her brother Ray, and Tracy also chooses to become involved in the deal as she sees this as the only means of providing the finance she needs to become a partner in the video store.

 Tracy, Ray, and Jonny set out to execute the deal, which ends in tragedy.
 Tracy's courage and deep love for those she cares about are notable in the climactic scenes of the film.